 - A preferred lender arrangement

-- CACC/CASPN will not request or accept from any lender any assistance will financial aid office staffing.
+CACC/CASPN will not request or accept from any lender any assistance with financial aid office staffing.
+This does not include:

 - Professional development training for financial aid administrators